RoseCityRobotics/common_platform/docs/source/slam/path_planning.md

 # Path Planning Operations

-This guide covers path planning and navigation procedures for the PARTS Common Robotics Platform.
+This guide covers path planning and navigation procedures for the RCR Common Robotics Platform.

 ## Overview